gotoz/runq/README.md

 #### TLS certificates
 *runq-exec* creates a secure connection between host and VM guests.
 Users of *runq-exec* are authenticated via a client certificate.
-Access to the client certificate must be limitted to Docker users only.
+Access to the client certificate must be limited to Docker users only.

 The CA and server certificates must be installed in `/var/lib/runq/qemu/certs`.
-Access must be limmited to the root user only.
+Access must be limited to the root user only.

 Examples of server and client TLS certificates can be created with the script:
 ```
 /var/lib/runq/qemu/mkcerts.sh
 ```
 Note: The host must provide sufficient entropy to the VM guests.
-If there is not enough entropie available booting of guests can fail with a timeout error.
+If there is not enough entropy available booting of guests can fail with a timeout error.
 The entropy that's currently available can be checked with:
 ```
 cat /proc/sys/kernel/random/entropy_avail